 Prior to entering mission service, David served for four years as pastor of Iglesia Presbiteriana Hispana Emmanuel in Claremont, California.
 From 2000 to 2009, he was director of academic services and associate professor of New Testament at San Francisco Theological Seminary’s Southern California campus.
-He has also been director of the Hispanic Ministries Program at McCormick Theological Seminary in Chicago and pastor of Ceiba Baja Presbyterian Church in Aguadilla, Puerto Rico.
+He was also director of the Hispanic Ministries Program at McCormick Theological Seminary in Chicago and pastor of Ceiba Baja Presbyterian Church in Aguadilla, Puerto Rico.

-David earned a Bachelor of Arts degree from the University of Puerto Rico, a Master of Divinity from the Evangelical Seminary of Puerto Rico, a Master of Theology from Union Presbyterian Seminary in Richmond, Virginia, and a doctoral degree from Northwestern University/Garrett-Evangelical Theological Seminary in Evanston, Illinois.
+David earned a Bachelor of Arts degree from the University of Puerto Rico, a Master of Divinity from the Evangelical Seminary of Puerto Rico, a Master of Theology (ThM) from Union Presbyterian Seminary in Richmond, Virginia, and a doctoral degree from Northwestern University/Garrett-Evangelical Theological Seminary in Evanston, Illinois.

 Josey received an Associate of Arts degree from the University of Puerto Rico and did additional study at Mt.
 San Antonio College in Walnut, California, and San Francisco Theological Seminary.